Nutrients and Benefits of Eggs for Dogs and Cats

 Biotin is a nutrient that helps convert food into fuel for a pets body and helps metabolize carbs, fats, and proteins.
 It's important for cellular growth and beneficial for healthy skin, coat, and nails.
-Egg whites contain Avidin, which is a biotin-binding protein, meaning it inhibits Biotin.
+Egg whites contain Avidin, which is a biotin-binding protein, meaning it inhibits biotin to a certain extent.
 Egg yolks (the yellow part) contain biotin, so feeding the entire egg is important.
 Biotin deficiencies are rare and it would take a very large amount of egg whites to cause a deficiency.
-Other foods that contain biotin are spinach, salmon, liver, kidney, and raw goats milk.
+Other foods that contain biotin are spinach, salmon, liver, kidney, and raw goat milk.

-Some raw feeders prefer chicken eggs for their source of Vitamin D. Hard-boiling the egg doubles the amount of Vitamin D, so it's important to know how much Vitamin D is already in your pets diet.
-There are other raw foods that contain this vitamin such as mackerel, salmon, sardines, herring, beef liver, calf liver, and raw goats milk.
+Some raw feeders prefer eggs as an added source of Vitamin D. Hard-boiling the egg increases the amount of Vitamin D, so it's important to know how much Vitamin D is already in your pets diet.
+There are other raw foods that contain this vitamin such as meat and sardines.

 *The above nutrient values are for raw eggs